mobify/mobifyjs/www/v2/docs/capturing.md

 It should also be noted, that `history.pushState()` is broken on Firefox, when used with capturing and no fix exists currently.

+This patch is not executed by default - if you want to use it, follow the example below:

 **Usage/Example:**